 Our group formed in March 2020 to organize aid for archival workers experiencing financial hardship due to COVID-19.
-Since then, we have worked with the SAA Foundation to establish the Archival Workers Emergency Fund (or AWE Fund, for short), which distributed more than $160,000 to archival workers in need from April 2020 to December 2021.
+Working with the SAA Foundation, we established the Archival Workers Emergency Fund (or AWE Fund, for short), which distributed more than $160,000 to archival workers in need from April 2020 to December 2021.
 Learn more about our activities through this site.

-For more information about the AWEF Organizing Committee, please email firstname.lastname@example.org.
+For more information about the AWE Fund Organizing Committee, please email firstname.lastname@example.org.

 AWE Fund Updates